gatsbyjs/gatsby/docs/docs/reference/routing/file-system-route-api.md

 - `src/pages/products/{Product.fields__sku}.js` will generate a route like `/products/001923`
 - `src/pages/blog/{MarkdownRemark.parent__(File)__name}.js` will generate a route like `/blog/learning-gatsby`

 Gatsby creates a page for each node in a collection route.
 So if you have three markdown files that are blog posts, Gatsby will create the three pages from a collection route.
-As you add and remove markdown files, Gatsby will and and remove pages.
+As you add and remove markdown files, Gatsby will add and remove pages.

 Collection routes can be created for any GraphQL data type.
 Creating new collection routes in Gatsby is a process of adding a source plugin, identifying the type and field to construct the route, and then adding the file.